TusharAMD/Puzzlescape/README.md

 **Background Music:** By listening to the music the nature of the game allows a more immersive experience than film.

 It built by using pygame.
 It was my first pygame project and loved to build it.
 Next I have planned to build more levels like easy difficult and hard which makes the game more challenging.
-And to add score
+And to add score and leaderboard